aiven/devportal/docs/products/clickhouse/reference/limitations.rst

      - Aiven for ClickHouse service takes a single snapshot a day.
 Any data inserted before the next snapshot is be lost when nodes recycle.
      - None
    * - Service integrations
-     - You can integrate your Aiven for ClickHouse service with PostgreSQL and Kafka only.
+     - You can integrate your Aiven for ClickHouse service with PostgreSQL® and Kafka® only.
      - None
    * - Table engines availability
      - * Log engine is not supported in Aiven for ClickHouse.